The-HandyDandyman/godot-doom-esque-visuals/README.md

 stock assets seperate from my original project, specifically to act as a way to both share what I've managed to start so far and as a way to hopefully get assistance on specific aspects!
 ![alt text](https://raw.githubusercontent.com/The-HandyDandyman/godot-doom-esque-visuals/refs/heads/main/godotDoomesqueVisualsPreview.png "Wacky preview")

+-- What's included? --

+- My improved multi-directional sprite shader, which includes the ability to adjust the amount of directions and animation frames, the ability for asymmetry, the ability to scale, Y-billboarding and the ability to modulate!
+If you'd like more info, check the credits and read the instructions in the link!

+- Several public Godot shaders I've used for the project: particularly, tetrabrobpy's N64 Sky, ALT_OhDude's adapt-to-paletete shader, and what (from what I remember) a modified version of the palette swap technique used by Ombarus on Youtube.

+- Some sample textures, mostly modified from OpenGameArt and Wikimedia Commons with a custom demonstration spritesheet for the directional shader using APirateHat's Godot Plushie model!

 -----
 Assets included and credits: